giuliovv/duckrace-implementation/README.md

 # Duckrace Implementation

 Folder containing the implementation of the duckrace algorithm in the real track.
-To use install the duckietown shell DTS and run the following command to build:
+To use install the <a href="https://github.com/duckietown/duckietown-shell">duckietown shell DTS</a> and run the following command to build:
 ```
 dts devel build -f
 ```